Where do we begin?

 The end result is a complete roadmap of your intellectual abilities and how you learn.

 Having discovered which tasks are causing you difficulty, such as learning to read, we can help you acquire the abilities needed to achieve success in that particular area.
 Once you are trained in those abilities, you can learn to perform the task at an optimum level.

 Using a series of evaluation tools we are able to make an accurate assessment and protocol for correction.
 These tools include:

 - SCAN auditory Processing Evaluation

-- Visual Dyslexia Screening, Evaluation
+- Visual Dyslexia Screening, Evaluation, and Correction

 - Sensory Integration and Balance Screening